CrunchyData/postgres-operator/docs/content/Upgrade/manual/upgrade35.md

 ##### Step 7

-Once the Operator is installed and functional, create a new 4.4.0-beta.2 cluster matching the cluster details recorded in Step 1.
+Once the Operator is installed and functional, create a new {{< param operatorVersion >}} cluster matching the cluster details recorded in Step 1.
 Be sure to use the primary PVC name (also noted in Step 1) and the same major PostgreSQL version as was used previously.
 This will allow the new clusters to utilize the existing PVCs.

 NOTE: If you have existing pgBackRest backups stored that you would like to have available in the upgraded cluster, you will need to follow the [PVC Renaming Procedure]( {{< relref "Upgrade/manual/upgrade35#pgbackrest-repo-pvc-renaming" >}}).